dac1976/CoreLibrary/README.md

 # CoreLibrary #
 ## News ##
+2020/05/04 - A bit of code tidying and refactoring and removal of warnings flagged by certain compilers.
+Over last few months I've moved to newer Boost due to updates to Boost ASIO code.

 2019/08/29 - Added extra string utility functions.

 2019/04/11 - Added support for Google Protocol Buffers in serialization utilities.
 Therefore support automatically achieved in all ASIO classes, such as TCP, UDP and multicast classes.